darwinsubramaniam/subquery-documentation/docs/run_publish/run.md

 Depending on the configuration of your Postgres database (e.g. a different database password), please ensure also that both the indexer (`subql/node`) and the query service (`subql/query`) can establish a connection to it.

+value of DB_SSL are optional , if the postgres database was configured to be sslmode=required.
+The DB_CA_CERT is only required if the DB_SSL is true, it is the path to the ca certificate.

+DB_KEY_CERT and DB_CLIENT_CERT are optional depending on the database configuration.

 #### Specify a configuration file

 ::: code-tabs